Elad I. Levy

 , MD MBA FACS FAHA, Chairman

-Dr. Elad Levy is Professor of Neurosurgery and Radiology, L. Nelson Hopkins, MD Chairman of the Department of Neurological Surgery, Jacobs School of Medicine at Biomedical Sciences, at State University of New York at Buffalo.
-In 2017 he was appointed as one of 12 National Directors to the American Board of Neurological Surgery.
-In 2018 he was appointed Secretary to the Congress of Neurological Surgeons (CNS) Executive Committee and appointed to the 2018 American Association of Neurological Surgeons (AANS) Ethics Committee for a two-year term.
+Dr. Elad Levy is Professor of Neurosurgery and Radiology and the L. Nelson Hopkins, MD Chairman of the Department of Neurological Surgery at the Jacobs School of Medicine and Biomedical Sciences, State University of New York at Buffalo.
+In 2017, he was appointed as one of 12 National Directors to the American Board of Neurological Surgery.
+In 2018, he was appointed Secretary to the Congress of Neurological Surgeons (CNS) Executive Committee and appointed to the 2018 American Association of Neurological Surgeons (AANS) Ethics Committee for a two-year term.
 His most recent award in 2018 was receiving the “2018 Drake Lectureship” at the CV Section at CNS.
 Dr. Levy has a national and global reputation in the field of neurovascular disease, and has co-authored over 300 peer-reviewed publications, including several in the New England Journal of Medicine.
 He has also co-authored many published books in neurovascular disease, his most recent being “Decision Making in Neurovascular Disease” Thieme Publishers, May 1, 2018.

 Dr. Levy is also the Co-Director, Gates Stroke Center and Cerebrovascular Surgery at Kaleida Health, Director of Endovascular Stroke Treatment and Research Medical Director of Neuroendovascular Services at Gates Vascular Institute (GVI).
 He has been a primary investigator in several clinical international research studies on carotid artery revascularization and stents, and served as the US Principle Investigator for the SWIFT PRIME trial published in the New England Journal of Medicine.
 Additionally, he has trained several physicians in using complex endovascular neurosurgical techniques, who now hold leadership positions in academic institutions in the United States and around the globe.